Merle Harmon: 1980s and beyond

-From 1980–1982, Harmon worked for NBC Sports, calling regional NFL, MLB, and college basketball action and contributing to the weekly Sportsworld anthology series.
+From 1980 to 1982, Harmon worked for NBC Sports, calling regional NFL, MLB, and college basketball action and contributing to the weekly Sportsworld anthology series.
 He was also slated to work on the network's coverage of the 1980 Summer Olympics in Moscow, before the U.S. boycott of those Games.
 In 1988, Harmon returned to call several September NFL telecasts for NBC while the network's regular announcers were working that year's Summer Olympics in Seoul.

 Prior to his retirement from broadcasting, Harmon worked on Texas Rangers telecasts, first on KXAS-TV (1982–1984), then on Home Sports Entertainment (HSE) (1984–1989).
 During his eight seasons with the Rangers, he worked alongside Steve Busby (1982–85), Mark Holtz (1984), Norm Hitzges (1986–89), Bob Carpenter (1986–88) and Greg Lucas (1989).

 Harmon called Southwest Conference college-football telecasts for the regional broadcaster Raycom Sports in the early 1980s, frequently paired with former Oklahoma head football coach Bud Wilkinson.
-He called the 1985 and 1986 Liberty Bowl broadcasts for Raycom as well.
+He called the 1985 and 1986 Liberty Bowl broadcasts for Raycom as well and the 1981 Hall of Fame Bowl between Kansas and Mississippi State for Mizlou Sports in Birmingham, Ala.

 Harmon made a cinematic appearance, playing one of the two NCAA Finals announcers in the 2006 feature film Glory Road.

 Prior to his death, he was an active member of the National Speakers Association, and self-published his book, Stories, a collection of humorous adventures from his broadcasting career.
 He was a successful keynote speaker at numerous conferences and association meetings.

 Harmon died of pneumonia at a hospital in Arlington, Texas on April 15, 2009.